Credit card fraud

 How credit card fraud happens

-Credit card fraud happens when someone steals or uses your credit card or credit card information without your permission.
+Credit card fraud happens when someone uses your credit card or credit card information without your permission.

 Your information or your card is used to: